-Ensure legislation and other measures of migration governance are consistent with States’ obligations under international human rights law and do not adversely affect the full enjoyment of the human rights and fundamental freedoms of migrants, without any kind of discrimination, including due to migration status.
+Ensure legislation and other measures of migration governance are consistent with States’ obligations under international human rights law and do not adversely affect the full enjoyment of the human rights and fundamental freedoms of migrants.
 Undertake due diligence prior to adopting new policies on migration including human rights impact assessments, including consultation with all relevant stakeholders, including migrants themselves.
 Immediately suspend, review and amend or repeal any laws or associated policies and practices that have negative consequences or disproportionate impact on the human rights of migrants in large and/or mixed movements.

 Promote and support action to prevent statelessness, recognising that statelessness can be a gendered phenomenon, and ensure that all children are able to acquire a nationality.